iamrahulroyy/CommBoost/README.md

-# 🧠 Comment Enhancer Backend
+# 🧠 CommoBoost Extension Backend

 This is the backend service for the **CommBoost** extension.
 It transforms basic user comments into more optimized, polished, or impactful versions using natural language processing (NLP) techniques.